 Perhaps you’ve heard of the three major credit reporting agencies (also sometimes referred to as credit bureaus).
 They are Experian, TransUnion and Equifax.
 Credit reporting agencies collect and maintain the information that forms your credit history and ultimately, your credit report.
 Get your free Credit.com account now to get a free credit score from Experian, the most comprehensive credit bureau in the U.S., as well as your very own credit report card that tells you how you’re doing in the five key areas that are included on your credit reports.

-Company Profile: Experian® Experian is most well known in the United States as a one of the three largest consumer credit reporting agencies, along with Equifax and TransUnion.
-Created by the successful merger of the former TRW Information Systems & Services and the CCN Group in 1996 by the British conglomerate, GUS plc.
-TRW operated […] Read More
+Experian is known in the United States as one of the three largest consumer credit reporting agencies, along with Equifax and TransUnion.
+In fact, Experian is the largest of the major credit bureaus.
+According to the company’s 2015 annual report, Experian manages the data of 890 million people and 103 million businesses worldwide, and brought […] Read More

 Company Profile: Equifax® Equifax Inc. (Equifax) is a consumer credit reporting agency in the United States, and is considered one of the three largest American credit reporting agencies along with Experian and TransUnion.
 Information that Equifax collects, and is required by law to provide to consumers annually, is included as part of the free credit […] Read More